 Thanks to advances in veterinary care and nutrition, domestic cats are living longer than ever.
-But how do you know when your cat becomes a senior?
+But how do you know when is a cat considered a senior?

 Outdoor cats live shorter lives than indoor cats, so keeping your senior cat indoors is highly advisable.
-Indoor cats generally live between 13-17 years, but with advancements in veterinary care and nutrition, it's not uncommon for cats to live into their early twenties.
+Indoor cats generally live between 15 to 17 years, but with advancements in veterinary care and nutrition, it's not uncommon for cats to live into their early twenties.

 The difference in lifespans comes down to health and safety.
 Outdoor cats are at greater risk of traumas such as car accidents or attacks from other animals.
 They are also more susceptible to life-threatening viruses like feline immunodeficiency virus (FIV) and feline leukemia.
 These viruses can be transmitted through contact with another outdoor cat.
 You may consider moving your outdoor cat inside to reduce these dangers.

 The signs of aging in cats are similar to the signs of aging in humans.
 They include graying hair, hearing loss, a change in the appearance of the eyes, sleeping more, slowing down, and less inclination to play.

 How old is a 15-year-old cat in human years?
 At this point, your cat is the equivalent of 76 years old and is considered a super senior or geriatric cat.
 Your geriatric cat has not only slowed down, she may be reluctant to move and is less responsive than she was when she was a senior.
 You may notice signs of constipation or incontinence, reduced cognitive abilities, and even aggression.
 So give your geriatric cat lots of love.

 Senior cats' dietary needs aren't wildly different from those of younger cats, but it's helpful to supplement their diets with vitamins and to provide them with increased hydration.
 Older cats also need fewer calories than younger cats.